matt-harvey/swx/README.rst

 already stored - with resulting parsing errors unless you are prepared to reformat manually all your already-entered timestamps to the new format.)

-By default, only a summary of activity is printed.
+By default, only a summary of activities is printed.
 This comprises an alphabetically ordered list of activities with the total amount of time spent for each activity, during the period in question, shown in terms of digital hours.

-If you pass the ``-l`` option to the reporting command, then then instead a list of individual activity stints will be shown, in the following format:
+If you pass the ``-l`` option to the reporting command, then instead a list of individual activity stints will be shown, in the following format:

     start-time  end-time  hours-spent-in-digital-format  activity-name

 If you pass the ``-v`` option, then both the detailed list and the summary will be printed.

-If you pass the ``-r`` option, then the activity string you pass will be treated as a regular expression (of the POSIX extended variety), rather than an exact activity name.
-Any activities will then be shown for which their activity name matches this regular expression.
+If you pass the ``-r`` option, then the activity string you enter will be treated as a regular expression (of the POSIX extended variety), rather than an exact activity name.
+Any activities will then be included in the report for which their activity name matches this regular expression.

 By default, the number of hours shown is rounded to the nearest quarter of an hour.
 This rounding behaviour can be changed in the Configuration_.